letgit0/java-dsa-solutions/README.md

 ## 🧾 Overview
 Collection of Data Structures & Algorithms problems solved in **Java** from platforms like **LeetCode**, **GeeksforGeeks**, and **Codeforces**.

+It is designed for interview preparation, concept revision, and consistent problem-solving practice.

 ---

 ## 📚 Topics Covered
-- Array
-- String
+- Arrays & Strings
 - Greedy
-- Segment Tree
-- Heap
 - Backtracking
+- Dynamic Programming
 - Tree
+- Heap
+- Segment Tree

 ---